-The St Margaret’s Project aims to establish an internationally-renowned performance and arts venue in the heart of the beautiful Cairngorms National Park.
+The St. Margaret’s Project aims to establish an internationally-renowned performance and arts venue in the heart of the beautiful Cairngorms National Park.

-But we also want to attract a huge range of high-quality events and performances.
+We celebrate the rich cultural heritage of Braemar and Royal Deeside, but we also want to attract a huge range of high-quality events and performances.

 St. Margaret’s, the masterpiece of renowned Scottish architect Sir John Ninian Comper, is a glorious and nationally-significant Victorian gem.
 Its regeneration, in tandem with many other exciting local projects, will help enhance Braemar even further as a place for visitors to enjoy and as a place to live and work.
 While fundraising is ongoing to restore and refurbish the building, it is open to the public free of charge during the summer months and houses an exhibition which gives information about the building and the history of the village.
 St. Margaret’s Trust also run an ambitious annual programme of concerts, events and exhibitions, delighting audiences with the “pin-sharp” acoustics and stunning interior of the building not least the beautiful stained-glass windows.

 We have many ways in which you can support our project, include becoming a Friend which has many benefits.
 We are grateful of all the support we have received over the years and we hope to continue our strong bond with the local and wider community who are as invested in St. Margaret's as much as we are.

 St. Margaret’s is generously supported by Iwan and Manuela Wirth, local residents and owners of The Fife Hotel.
 We are also supported by an extensive and committed team of volunteers from the local community.